vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 gem 'rails', '~>5.1.5'
 ```

- **Once those empty files are in place**, run this on your terminal:
+`Gemfile.lock` is auto populated during the build process and it locks gem dependencies to particular versions.
+You don't ever have to touch that `Gemfile.lock` again. **Once those files are in place**, run this on your terminal:

 ```
 docker-compose up --build